-The Askable Adult is a two-and-a-half-hour practical workshop geared toward parents, grandparents, and other caregivers.
+The Askable Adult is a 2 and ½ hour practical workshop geared toward parents, grandparents, and other caregivers.
 It gives you the tools, language, and strategies to teach and empower kids to stand up to unsafe situations, know their own bodies, and have healthy relationships.

 Being able to talk to kids about the hard and cringey stuff is a way of being responsible.
 It’s a way to raise kids who make better choices because they’re better informed.